chaudharybilal/unskinable/README.md

 Without using any interactivity(filtering) it is clear from the visualization that most on-boarded were from age of 18 to 40, almost 2/3 of them were Male.
 More-over, most of the people who died were seated on 3rd class seats, were traveling alone, and embarked the ship from Southhampton.
 Now the users can filter on Age groups(first: histogram chart) and Gender (second: pie chart) to further drill down to this information.

 ### Design -
 This application contains 5 charts, 2 of them can filter the data & remaining 3 of them are filterable.
 User can select one filter at a time.

+###### After getting some of the feedback, (some in soft form) I've made few changes and they are

-To deselect the selected filter, user will have to select the selection again.
+- Added Deselection: To deselect the selected filter, user will have to select the selection again.
-To show the tranisition of filtered data, I've added the animation effect.
+- Added Animation: To show the tranisition of filtered data.
-Data & Charts are properly labeled.
+- Data & Charts are properly labeled.
+- Added chart titles
-Charts show tooltip and markers to the axis.
+- Charts show formatted tooltip.
+- Formatted the background & chart containers with gradient colors
+- Made the tooltips more readable
+- Added custom Sorting and custom colors
+- Changed the locations of chart container

 ### Feedback -